 amass for eternity.
 Had his life been cut short, what he had done would be the

-only rewards he would find waiting for Him in heaven, so he determined to
+only reward waiting for Him in heaven, so he determined to

 death.
-The point of death marks the end of our opportunity to gather heavenly
+The point of death marks the end of our opportunity to gather rewards

-rewards.
-The Lord makes simple requests of us to give ourselves to others that
+for the life to come.
+The Lord makes simple requests to give ourselves to others that

-might as well be dead.
+might as well be in heaven.
 Apart from obedience to Christ and service to others,

 anyone want to live apart from Christ?
-Paul had renewed his mind to the point
+The world doesn’t

 understand why anyone would want to believe in Jesus, and Paul didn’t